Homemade Biscuits and Sausage Gravy

 • Stir in buttermilk.

 • Either drop dollops of dough onto pan, form biscuits with your hands or roll and cut biscuits with a biscuit cutter.
-Whatever your preference is should work here.
+Whatever your preference is will work.

 • Bake 15-18 minutes until golden brown, brush tops with melted butter, serve hot.